20 July Fourth Traditions Foreigners Will Never Understand

 Beer Pong (and Solo Cups)

-From Napa Valley to Newport Beach, CA; Avalon, NJ; to Murrells Inlet, SC locals everywhere love to gather around and watch boats, lit up or elaborately decorated, unfailingly accompanied by some of the cheesiest music you've ever heard.
-The flags fly and families hang out, enjoying the innocent fun like it’s something out of the 1950s.
+From Napa Valley to Newport Beach, California; Avalon, New Jersey; to Murrells Inlet, South Carolina, locals everywhere love to gather around and watch boats, lit up or elaborately decorated, unfailingly accompanied by some of the cheesiest music you've ever heard.
+The flags fly and families hang out, enjoying the innocent fun.

 High-Caliber Water Guns

 American Cheese.
 On Anything.
+And Everything.

-Red, White and Blue Everywhere
+Red, White, and Blue Everywhere

 Go to any Fourth of July gathering and you can expect to be visually assaulted by America's patriotic colors.
-From t-shirts to novelty glasses to full linen suits, we love to make fashion statements when celebrating our country.
+From T-shirts to novelty glasses to full linen suits, we love to make fashion statements when celebrating our country.